Dominican Republic - North America

 • Keep evenings flexible

-A stronger first route in Santo Domingo usually means one named anchor like Zona Colonial plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Santo Domingo usually means one named anchor like Zona Colonial plus a nearby district block in Santo Domingo city center, Santo Domingo main arrival area, and Santo Domingo evening base area, instead of trying to collect every highlight in one day.

 If the trip is short, protect one evening for Zona Colonial evening and let the rest of the route stay compact.